maniaclab/snowmass-connect-docs/docs/accounting.md

 `ssh -X <user_id>@login.snowmass21.io`

 You would also need to make your terminal X11 compatible.
-For machines running MacOS a useful tool can be found [here](https://www.xquartz.org/)

 ## Manage your account